-Strong genetic selection against some psych disordersJanuary 5th, 2013 in Psychology & Psychiatry
+Strong genetic selection against some psych disordersJanuary 5, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—Different evolutionary mechanisms likely support the persistence of various psychiatric disorders, according to a study published in the January issue of JAMA Psychiatry.

 Robert A. Power, from King's College London, and colleagues measured the fecundity of patients with schizophrenia, autism, bipolar disorder, depression, anorexia nervosa, or substance abuse versus their unaffected siblings and the general population in order to assess the level of selection on causal genetic variants.
 Data were obtained from the Swedish Multi-Generation Register and the Swedish Hospital Discharge Register for 2.3 million individuals in the 1950 to 1970 birth cohort.

 The researchers found that affected patients had significantly fewer children (fertility rate range from 0.23 to 0.93), with the exception of women with depression.
 The reduction in fecundity was greater among men than women.
 Sisters of patients with schizophrenia and bipolar disorder had significantly increased fecundity, while brothers of patients with schizophrenia and autism showed significantly lower fecundity.
 Fecundity was significantly increased among all siblings of patients with depression and substance abuse.